 • Non-tradable and durable goods.
 Non-traded goods and durable goods constitute a significant fraction of total consumption.
-Models with non-traded goods are able to produce lower predicted correlations even in the presence of perfect risk sharing, if they are augmented with large preference shocks (see Backus and Smith, 1993; Stockman and Tesar, 1995; Canova and Ubide, 1997).
-However, the empirical evidence supporting the relevance of large preference shocks in generating business cycles appears to be quite weak.
-The lumpiness of durables purchases, as opposed to the services derived from durables, may also make consumption expenditures more correlated with output even in an environment with risk sharing.
+Models with non-traded goods, when augmented with large preference shocks, are able to produce lower predicted cross-country consumption correlations even in the presence of perfect risk sharing (see Backus and Smith, 1993; Stockman and Tesar, 1995; Canova and Ubide, 1997).
+However, the empirical evidence supporting the relevance of large preference shocks in generating business cycles is weak.
+The lumpiness of durables purchases, as opposed to the flow of services derived from durables, may also make consumption expenditures more correlated with output even in an environment with risk sharing.

-5 As discussed by Pakko (1996), some earlier studies also point to this last observation in different contexts.
+4 Pakko (1998) notes that some earlier studies point to this last observation in different contexts.
 For example, Lucas (1982) provides a discussion about this observation.
 In a closed economy framework, Mace (1991) reports a similar finding, noting that there is a positive correlation between individual consumption and aggregate consumption.

 • Market incompleteness.
 International financial markets are incomplete as it is not possible to buy insurance against all future contingencies.
 The available range of instruments is in fact quite limited.
-Moreover, one could argue that since it is not possible to trade financial instruments on a broad measure of national output, it is normal to expect less than perfect consumption correlations across countries (see Shiller, 1993; Athanasoulis, Shiller, and van Wincoop, 1999).
-Models with incomplete asset markets are shown to be more successful in generating the rankings of cross-country consumption and output correlations, although these models also require some strong assumptions to match certain features of the data (see Baxter, 1995; Heathcote and Perri, 2001).
+Moreover, one could argue that since it is not yet possible to trade financial instruments linked to a broad measure of national output, it is normal to expect less than perfect consumption correlations across countries (see Shiller, 1993; Athanasoulis, Shiller, and van Wincoop, 1999).
+Models with incomplete asset markets have been more successful in generating the rankings of cross-country consumption and output correlations observed in the data, although even these models require some strong assumptions to match certain features of the data (see Baxter, 1995; Heathcote and Perri, 2001).

 • Transaction costs.
 If transaction costs associated with international trade of goods and assets are large, it is possible that domestic residents may not find it beneficial to diversify risk.
 This could be another reason for the low consumption correlations in the data.
-Recent models with trade costs--such as transportation costs, tariffs and non-tariff barriers--are able to produce relatively lower cross-country output and consumption correlations (see Obstfeld and Rogoff, 2001; Ravn and Mazzenga, 2004; Kose and Yi, 2006).
+Recent models with trade costs--such as transportation costs, tariffs and non-tariff barriers--are able to generate relatively low cross-country output and consumption correlations (see Obstfeld and Rogoff, 2001; Ravn and Mazzenga, 2004; Kose and Yi, 2006).
 Bai and Zhang (2005) argue, however, that trade transactions costs cannot by themselves account for imperfect risk sharing since the risk sharing benefits of financial integration could be realized only if international financial flows are much larger than their current levels.